Film: Super Cop

 - Hilarious Outtakes: Always a staple of Jackie Chan films.
 Subverted in the painful-looking shots where Jackie is shown getting clocked by a helicopter rotor and then carried off (presumably to the ER), and Yeoh lands wrong on the hood of a moving car, then falls to the street—taking a crew member with her.

-- Improvised Weapon: Spiky fruits can be used as bludgeoning tools, apparently.
+- Improvised Weapon: Durians can be used as bludgeoning tools, apparently.

 - Made of Iron: Chan and Yeoh, of course, not to mention a couple of the crew members.